 And the dance is a complicated one.

-?
+Each item needs to be considered – Is it useful?
+Does it have sentimental value?
 Is it necessary?
 These are all easy questions to answer when we are talking about a threadbare khaki green sweater with moth holes that was given to you by your great aunt you hardly knew.
 But what about a lifetime’s worth of emotionally infused things.

 As I am uncovering long forgotten items, I am also uncovering long buried emotions.
 So many material things that we have assigned our hopes, dreams and even hurts to.
 So many items that we have unknowingly imbued with power.